whatshap/whatshap/doc/guide.rst

 Insertions, deletions and multi-nucleotide changes (MNPs) are not phased, nor are structural variations.
-All records that contain such variants will not be modified by WhatsHap, that is, the records will simply be copied from the input into the output file.
+All records that contain such variants will not be modified by WhatsHap, that is, the records will simply be copied from the input to the output file.

 Trusting the variant caller